jinglongzhao2/SCDesign/README.md

 ------ (3) "DATE"Nonlinear2_Average_Different_Optimization_Methods_ATEC.txt: not useful, for sanity check only
 ------ (4) "DATE"Nonlinear2_Average_Different_Optimization_Methods_ATET.txt: Table OA2

 2.5.
-File: rerand.py
----- Created by Max Cytrynbaum.
----- Algorithm for stratification as described in Section 5.2.4 of our paper.
----- Do not need to run this file.
-This file will be used by RandomAssignment.R to do stratified randomization.

-2.6.
 File: RandomAssignment.R
----- Generates one simulation environment as described in Section 5.2.4 of our paper.
+- **Purpose:** Generates one simulation environment as described in Section 5.2.4 of our paper.
 ---- This file is run through online cluster computing, which sends 1000 files each with a different seed to the server using Line 35 "repetition.RANDOM.SEED = as.numeric(Sys.getenv("SGE_TASK_ID"))".
 ---- For a test run, set a fixed random seed by commenting out Line 35 "repetition.RANDOM.SEED = as.numeric(Sys.getenv("SGE_TASK_ID"))" and setting "repetition.RANDOM.SEED = 1".
 ---- For each random seed (e.g., repetition.RANDOM.SEED = 1), produces 5 intermediate files into the "output11_Randomization" folder.